-"D-I-V-O-R-C-E" by Tammy Wynette (Number One From June 29- July 13)
+"D-I-V-O-R-C-E" by Tammy Wynette (No. 1 From June 29- July 13)

-"Folsom Prison Blues" by Johnny Cash (Number One From July 20- Aug.
+"Folsom Prison Blues" by Johnny Cash (No. 1 From July 20- Aug.
 10)

-"Mama Tried" by Merle Haggard (Number One From Aug.
+"Mama Tried" by Merle Haggard (No. 1 From Aug.
 31- Sept.
 21)

-"Harper Valley P.T.A." by Jeannie C. Riley (Number One From Sept.
+"Harper Valley P.T.A." by Jeannie C. Riley (No. 1 From Sept.
 28 to Oct.
 12)

 Although she lacked the staying power as others on this list, Jeannie C. Riley made as bold a musical statement as anyone in 1968.
 Her song "Harper Valley P.T.A.," written by Tom T. Hall, tells of a widowed mother with no intention to allow small town hypocrites to dissuade her wardrobe choices.
-It simultaneously topped the country and pop charts, making it an all-time classic "one hit wonder."
+It simultaneously topped the country and pop charts, making it an all-time great "one hit wonder."
 Ten years later, the song's popularity led to a cult classic film starring Barbara Eden.

 Only George Strait owns more No. 1 country hits than versatile rocker turned country crooner Conway Twitty.
 His first of 40 chart-toppers dealt with matters of the heart, a topic Twitty would take down lustier roads in the 1970s.
 Twangy jukebox favorite "Next in Line" casts Twitty as a hopeless lover, longing for a woman with a different man in her sights.

-"Stand By Your Man" by Tammy Wynette (Number One From Nov.
+"Stand By Your Man" by Tammy Wynette (No. 1 From Nov.
 23 to Dec.
 7)

 Tammy Wynette didn't invent the sad country song by any means.
 However, nothing quite captures raw desperation as effectively as her vocal performance on "Stand By Your Man."
 It's not about playing second fiddle to a man, as some assume.
 Instead, Wynette captures the emotional strain behind accepting a partner's flaws when others might cut ties.

-"Wichita Lineman" by Glen Campbell (Number One From Dec.
+"Wichita Lineman" by Glen Campbell (No. 1 From Dec.
 21-28)

 For a time in the late 1960s, Glen Campbell enjoyed cross-genre fame as the most famous country boy amid the Los Angeles jet set.
-Among the hits that catapulted him to international stardom was "Wichita Lineman," one of several career-defining, pop-friendly interpretations of Jimmy Webb compositions.
+Among the hits that catapulted him to international stardom was "Wichita Lineman," one of his career-defining, pop-friendly interpretations of Jimmy Webb compositions.